 What are similar data types to Foot Traffic Data?

-Foot Traffic Data is similar to Visit Data, Restaurant Traffic Data, Footfall Data, Foot Traffic Data USA, and Trip Data.
+Foot Traffic Data is similar to Visit Data, Restaurant Traffic Data, Trip Data, Consumer Activity Data, and Occupancy Data.
 These data categories are commonly used for Location Intelligence and Location Analytics.